-We protect and check the water we provide at every stage, from source to treatment works and then to households and businesses, so that you can have complete confidence in the quality of the drinking water you receive.
+We protect and check the water we provide at every stage, from source to tap, so that you can have confidence in the quality of the drinking water you receive.

-But when the water leaves our pipes and enters private premises, protecting its quality and preventing it being wasted become the responsibility of the owners and occupiers of the premises.
+When the water leaves our pipes and enters private premises, protecting its quality and preventing it being wasted becomes the responsibility of the owners and occupiers.

-The Water Supply (Water Fittings) Regulations 1999 play an important role in protecting public health, safeguarding water supplies and promoting the efficient use of water within customers' premises across the UK.
+The Water Supply (Water Fittings)

+Regulations 1999 play an important

+role in protecting public health,

+safeguarding water supplies and

+promoting the efficient use of water

+within customers' premises across

-Go to yorkshirewater.com/plumbing-advicewater-regulations for more information.
+the UK.
+Go to yorkshirewater.com/

+business/water-regulations for

+more information